Healthy Rentals programme

-Local board subsidies for improvements are targeted at properties with low income tenants or tenants with health conditions related to cold, damp housing.
 Even if the tenant does not meet the criteria for an EECA insulation subsidy through the Warm up NZ programme, landlords may still be eligible for assistance through Healthy Rentals.

 Rental properties with general income tenants may be eligible for financial support through the Retrofit Your Home programme.
-All rental properties are eligible for a free Healthy Rentals home assessment and tenant advice regardless of whether the tenant meets the criteria for accessing subsidies.

 Why landlords should apply